 The property owner has a duty to maintain your residence to uniform codes of safety for landlord/tenant law.
-Therefore, we want you to report maintenance items and submit Work Order Requests when there are legitimate repairs.
+Therefore, residents have a responsibility to report maintenance items and submit Work Order Requests when there are legitimate repairs in a timely manner.
 However, there are items that are the tenant's responsibility and we have listed below:

-- Replacing smoke alarm batteries - Replacing light bulbs with the correct size and color - Replacing furnace filters, if applicable, every 3 months or sooner if needed - Reporting non-functioning smoke alarms immediately, if batteries do not solve the problem - Reporting all necessary repairs - Professional steam cleaning and spot cleaning of carpets while residing in the property. - Normal insect control - Normal rodent control, such as mice - Landscape cleanup, if a service is not provided. - Reporting lack of landscape cleanup if a service IS provided in your rental agreement. - Landscape watering unless there is a homeowner's association. - Adhere to all the laws and regulations that are part of an HOA. - Reporting malfunctioning irrigation systems or sprinklers, even if it is the responsibility of an association. - Disposal of all garbage in the proper receptacles and using the weekly pick-up service. - Disposal of animal feces on the property even if you do not have a pet. - If the residence has a fireplace, use caution and care when operating the fireplace and disposing of ashes or coals.
-Do not dispose of coals in the fireplace until they have cooled outside for a week. - Check to see if damper is open before starting a fire in the fireplace. - Disposing of toxic waste properly in accordance with local and county laws
+- Replacing smoke alarm batteries - Replacing light bulbs with the correct size and color - Replacing furnace filters, if applicable, with the correct size every 3 months or sooner if needed - Reporting non-functioning smoke alarms immediately, if batteries do not solve the problem - Reporting all necessary repairs - Professional steam cleaning and spot cleaning of carpets while residing in the property. - Normal insect control - Normal rodent control, such as mice - Landscape maintenance and cleanup, if a service is not provided. - Reporting lack of landscape cleanup if a service IS provided in your rental agreement. - Proper Landscape watering unless there is a homeowner's association that provides this. - Adhere to all the laws and regulations that are part of an HOA, if applicable. - Reporting malfunctioning irrigation systems or sprinklers, even if it is the responsibility of an association. - Disposal of all garbage in the proper receptacles and using the weekly pick-up service. - Disposal of animal feces on the property even if you do not have a pet. - If the residence has a fireplace, use caution and care when operating the fireplace and disposing of ashes or coals.
+Do not dispose of coals in the fireplace until they have cooled outside for a week. - Check to see if damper is open before starting a fire in the fireplace. - Disposing of toxic waste properly in accordance with local and county laws.